Landsverk L-10: Landsverk L-30 (strv fm/31)

 The L-10 had a variant, known as the L-30, which featured deployable wheel propulsion in addition to its tracks, the idea being that wheeled and tracked propulsion could be quickly interchanged (in less than a minute, even while on the move) depending on the travel surface (road/terrain).
 A mild steel prototype with a wooden mockup turret was ordered in 1931 (designated stridsvagn fm/31: fm = försöksmodell, "trial model") along the three L-10 (strv m/31) and delivered to the Swedish Army for trials in 1935.

 Surviving vehicles

 One L-10 (strv m/31) has been preserved.
-The vehicles was exhibited at the Swedish Armour Museum in Axvall between 1969 and 2007, then on being moved to the collection of the new Swedish Tank Museum Arsenalen, were it have remained.
+The vehicle was exhibited at the Swedish Armour Museum in Axvall between 1969 and 2007, then was moved to the collection of the new Swedish Tank Museum Arsenalen, where it has remained.

 The surviving L-10 (strv m/31) displayed at the Swedish Armour Museum in Axvall, 2003.

 The surviving L-10 (strv m/31) in Swedish Tank Museum Arsenalens storage unit.